 Fair housing is the right to choose one’s housing, without being subject to unlawful discrimination.
 As a recipient of Federal funds, the City has the obligation to Affirmatively Further Fair Housing, and to take “meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics”

 In 2017, the City Council created a Fair Housing Working Group to make policy and budget recommendations to the Mayor and the Housing and Redevelopment Authority, with the goal of eliminating housing disparities, lowering barriers to affordable housing, and ensuring access to economic opportunity in the City of Saint Paul.
-The Working Group includes representatives from the City Council, Mayor’s Office, Planning and Economic Development, Safety and Inspections, Human Rights and Equal Economic Opportunity, the Saint Paul PHA, and Ramsey County.
+The Working Group includes representatives from the City Council, Mayor’s Office, Planning and Economic Development, Safety and Inspections, Human Rights and Equal Economic Opportunity, the Saint Paul Housing and Redevelopment Authority (HRA), and Ramsey County.
+The Working Group presented a report to the Housing and Redevelopment Authority (HRA) on March 28, 2018.

 Who Do I Contact About Fair Housing?